elf-oskari/oskari-extensions/O2-advanced.md

 # 5) simple extension with flyout and some event handling and lodash templates
 - adds own event class
 - Note: listens to own event just for demo purposes - no need to send events to self in real life scenarios
-- Note: requires a patch not available in demo at the time of writing - see bottom for patch #1

 ```